ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S18/costallocation3_slides.md

 ### Chickens in the death spiral

-To illustrate the analysis of joint products, consider a chicken processor who buys live chickens and disassembles them into fillets, wings, and drumsticks.
-Suppose live chickens cost $1.60 each.
-The variable cost to process the live chicken into parts is $0.40 per chicken.
-The joint cost per chicken is then $2.
-Once the parts are obtained, separate processing is necessary to obtain marketable fillets, drumsticks, and wings.
-Each separate part must be cleaned, inspected, and packaged, at a cost of $0.80 for fillets, $0.16 for wings, and $0.04 for drumsticks.
-The split-off point occurs where all joint costs have been incurred.
-These data and selling prices are displayed in L Table 8-9 along with the joint cost allocations based on weight.
+- a chicken processor who buys live chickens and disassembles them into fillets, wings, and drumsticks.
+- chickens cost $1.60 each.
+- variable cost to process the chicken into parts is $0.40 per chicken.
+- The joint cost per chicken is then $2.

+### Chickens in the death spiral

+- separate processing is necessary to obtain marketable fillets, drumsticks, and wings.
+- cost of $0.80 for fillets, $0.16 for wings, and $0.04 for drumsticks.
+- the split-off point occurs where all joint costs have been incurred.

 ### Chickens in the death spiral